|

 To cooperate with the National Spiritual Director and the Archdiocesan and Diocesan Unions,

-Federations and Associations in the United States, Canada
+Federations and Associations in the United States and Canada;

 -

-To promote the founding and strengthening of Archdiocesan and Diocesan Unions, Federations and Associations;
+To promote the founding and strengthening of Archdiocesan and Diocesan Unions, Federations,

 -